The Money Transmitter License in the United States: Regulatory Overview

 • Provide P2P payment apps, OTC crypto desks, or stablecoin payment services

-In most states, if your business has custody or control of customer funds or provides escrow/payment intermediary functions, an MTL is required.
+If your business has custody or control of customer funds or provides escrow/payment intermediary functions, you must have a Money Transmitter License in the United States.

 Requirements for Obtaining an MTL